dema-trading-ai/docs/docs/your_first_strategy/results_explained.md

 ### Trade Info
 This table shows the trade information combined over all whitelisted pairs.
-* **Amount of trades**: total number of trades the strategy has been able to open and close.
+* **Amount of closed trades**: total number of trades the strategy has been able to open and close.

 * **Avg. trades per day**: average amount of trades the strategy has performed per day.

 * **Left-open trades**: total amount of left open trades.

+* **Volume turnover (Monthly avg.)**: the average volume turnover per month.
+Includes only closed trades.

 * **Trades with loss**: total amount of trades that have closed with a negative profit percentage.